Denopia/kermit-optical-maps/README.md

 -s s_limit : s-score threshold that must be exceeded for the contig to be colored, by default 0
 ```

-Read colorer is used with
+### Read colorer
 ```
-python3 contig_colorer.py [optical_mapping_output.txt, reference_map_path.valouev, contigs_maps_path.valouev]
+python3 read_colorer.py [alignments_path.txt, colored_contigs_path.cval]
                         [optional arguments]
 ```
 Required arguments:
 ```
-optical_mapping_output.txt : Path to the output of optical map mapping tool by Valouev et al. reference_map_path.valouev : Path to the reference genome optical map, in .valouev format contigs_maps_path.valouev : Path to the pre-coloring contigs optical maps, in .valouev format
+alignments_path.txt : Path to the reads-to-contigs alignment output of minimap2 colored_contigs_path.cval : Path to the colored contigs file, in .cval format
 ```
 Optional arguments:
 ```
--c colored_contigs_path.cval : Path to where colored contigs file is saved to, by default './data/colored_contigs.cval' -t t_limit : t-score threshold that must be exceeded for the contig to be colored, by default 0 -s s_limit : s-score threshold that must be exceeded for the contig to be colored, by default 0
+-r colored_contigs_path.cval : Path to where colored reads file is saved to, by default './data/colored_reads.cf' -e : extends read coloring, does not do this by default -s : uses strict coloring i.e. coloring is done only based on the best aligning contig -l len_multiplier : length of the aligning section must be at least len_multiplier * read_length for the read to be colored, by default 0.0
 ```
 ### Example run